LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part3.md

 4. How OpenTelemetry collector relates to OTLP?

-5. GRPC vs HTTP & what is protobuf?
+5. gRPC vs HTTP in the collector.

 6. List the architecture paradigms of the collector.
 What are the pros and cons of each?
 Make a table that compares between them.